ad3ller/numerov/README.md

 # Numerov

-A basic implementation of the Numerov method to solve the Schr�dinger equation for a 1/r potential
+A basic implementation of the Numerov method to solve the Schrodinger equation for a 1/r potential

 ## Install